oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment.md

 7. On the Connection details page, under Bootstrap servers, select **Customer-assigned subnet**.

-8. For Host, copy and paste the **Kafka Private FQDN** from the workshop's Reservation Information panel.
+8. For Host, copy and paste the **Kafka Private FQDN** from the Terraform values section of the workshop's Reservation Information panel.

 9. For Port, enter **9092**.

-10. For Private IP address, copy and paste the **Kafka Private IP** from the workshop's Reservation Information panel.
+10. For Private IP address, copy and paste the **Kafka Private IP** from the Reservation Information panel.

 11. Click **Create**.